opendocsg/slw-judgments-backfill/2015_SGHCF_1/report.md

 _Examples of important factors used in previous cases_

 13     In many cases where relocation has been permitted, the relocating parent’s need to relocate seemed rather dire.
 A number involved a divorced parent who wished to return to his or her premarriage home country.
-In _Tran Jeannie v Chioy Kok Leong_ [2002] SGDC 22, the mother had brought the children up from birth.
+In _Tran Jeannie v Chioy Kok Leong_ <span class="citation">[2002] SGDC 22</span>, the mother had brought the children up from birth.
 She had no extended family in Singapore and her parents were in the US.
 The Court found that she was financially insecure in Singapore whereas in the US, her parents could provide her and the children a roof, childcare assistance and financial support.
 The court granted her application to relocate.

-14     In _AZB v AYZ_ [2012] 3 SLR 627 (“ _AZB v_ AYZ”), the High Court noted that the primary carermother’s decision to relocate back to Illinois in the US would enable her to get the support she needed, to “be comforted by the nurturing company of her close, supportive and loving family” and that she would find it easier to find a job and retain her independence in the US than in Singapore after divorce.
+14     In _AZB v AYZ_ <span class="citation">[2012] 3 SLR 627</span> (“ _AZB v_ AYZ”), the High Court noted that the primary carermother’s decision to relocate back to Illinois in the US would enable her to get the support she needed, to “be comforted by the nurturing company of her close, supportive and loving family” and that she would find it easier to find a job and retain her independence in the US than in Singapore after divorce.

-1       5 _ATC v ATD_ [2011] SGDC 254 involved parties who were American citizens, born and raised in America, who married in America with relatives residing in America.
+1       5 _ATC v ATD_ <span class="citation">[2011] SGDC 254</span> involved parties who were American citizens, born and raised in America, who married in America with relatives residing in America.
 The parties moved to Singapore in 2008 and were divorced in 2009.
 The wife was designated as the children’s “primary residential parent” under their Joint Parenting Agreement.
 She was granted leave to relocate to the US with the children.

 16     Other cases involved remarriage to a new spouse who was already settled in that other country with a stable job and had no connection to Singapore.
-In _AYD v AYE_ [2012] SGHC 42, the mother had quit her job in Singapore and wished to migrate permanently to the US with her American fiancé.
-In _BX v BY_ [2003] SGDC 29, the mother sought leave to relocate as her new husband was located in Shanghai.
+In _AYD v AYE_ <span class="citation">[2012] SGHC 42</span>, the mother had quit her job in Singapore and wished to migrate permanently to the US with her American fiancé.
+In _BX v BY_ <span class="citation">[2003] SGDC 29</span>, the mother sought leave to relocate as her new husband was located in Shanghai.
 The court held that it was reasonable to take the child with her but ordered that she had to bear the expenses of bringing the child back for access with the other parent.

 _Balancing the factors_